To read the full versions of our official press releases, follow this link!

 2. Curfew: Anyone at a bus stop will be allowed on the bus

 If you don’t need to commute, stay at home in accordance with the government curfew, and refrain from using STL bus stops and bus terminals between 8 p.m. and 5 a.m.

 Essential workers who rely on our buses to get to and from work need not worry: Our buses will continue to roll in the evening and at dawn, as always, and you will be able to board without any problem.

 Neither the STL nor its drivers will be responsible for determining whether or not you are adhering to the curfew as directed by the government.
 It will be up to the riders to demonstrate they have a legitimate reason to travel during the curfew period.
 We therefore recommend planning your commutes beforehand whenever possible, and to check our bus times to make sure you will be commuting within the rules.
 When in doubt, you may contact the Laval police department.

-Please note that the metropolitan ticket offices will now close at 7:30 p.m. in order to respect the curfew.
+Please note that the metropolitan ticket offices now close at 7:30 p.m. in order to respect the curfew.

-The new bus times are already available on our Schedules and Network section.
+The new bus times are available on our Schedules and Network section.
 Select your bus number and a date for the bus times in effect on that day.
 You can also map an itinerary by using our Trip Planner.

 4. Masks are still mandatory for the entire bus ride

 Now is not the time to let up.
 On the contrary, the rules must be followed more than ever!
 You must wear a mask, and make sure it covers your nose and mouth, at all times during your bus ride and also while using the bus platforms and terminals.